coolwanglu/pdf2htmlEX/README.md

 ### ArchLinux

-Special thanks to Arthur Titeica for the [AUG Package](https://aur.archlinux.org/packages.php?ID=62426).
+Special thanks to Arthur Titeica for the [AUR Package](https://aur.archlinux.org/packages.php?ID=62426).

 Please also update your fontforge-git.